vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/barcode/setup/hardware.rst

 Find the barcode scanner that suits your needs
 ==============================================

-The 3 recommended type of barcode scanners to work with the Odoo **Inventory** and **Barcode Scanning** apps are the **USB scanner**, **the bluetooth scanner** and the **mobile computer scanner**.
+The 3 recommended type of barcode scanners to work with the Leansoft **Inventory** and **Barcode Scanning** apps are the **USB scanner**, **the bluetooth scanner** and the **mobile computer scanner**.